Your browser is unsupported and may have security vulnerabilities! Upgrade to a newer browser to experience this site in all it's glory.

 Can I still apply to Warrington & Vale Royal College?

-Yes, you can - it’s not too late.
-However, our courses are very popular and many already have waiting lists, so we would encourage you to apply as soon as possible and our dedicated teams will do their best to support you.
+It’s not too late.
+However, our courses are very popular and some already have waiting lists, so we would encourage you to apply as soon as possible and our dedicated teams will do their best to support you.

 Interviews do not take place over the summer break.
-You will receive an appointment for interview w/c 25th August.
+If you have missed our final Interview Evening, you will receive an appointment for an interview in the week commencing Monday 24th August.

 Is there still time for me to visit Warrington & Vale Royal College before making a decision?